DenchiSoft/VTubeStudio/README.md

 To get the list of available item files, use the `ItemListRequest`.
 You can use those names in the `"fileName"` field.

 Items can be positioned/scaled/rotated using the `"positionX/Y"`, `"size"` and `"rotation"` fields.
 Please refer to the image showing the [VTube Studio coordinate system](#the-vts-coordinate-system) for more info on how to use these values.
+As for the size, it has to be between `0` and `1`, with `0.32` being roughly the "default" size that items will have when the user loads them manually.

 You should make sure that your plugin cleans up its items.
 You should absolutely never leave any items outside of the visible scene where the user can't access them anymore without using the **"Delete all items in the scene"** button.
 To make this easier for you, you can set `"unloadWhenPluginDisconnects"` to true.